danbulant/phpflutter/README.md

 # Installation

-Althrough there might be a composer version in the future, as of now, the easiest way is to grab the lastest release and put it in the folder.
+Althrough there might be a composer version in the future, as of now, the easiest way is to grab the lastest release and put it in the folder `flutter` (This is not required, but is best practise).

 # Better includes